MauroAbidalCarrer/diary_and_notes/objectives.md

             - Move diff computing in model to reduce VRAM usage
             - add gravity direction
             - add cross axis energy see this [notebook](https://www.kaggle.com/code/wasupandceacar/lb-0-841-5fold-single-model-with-split-sensors)
+            - Use demographics in preprocessing?
+            - remove some sequences ?
         - training:
             -  sgkf on jubject AND gesture
             -  Switch back to one scycle lr scheduler